Steve Jones (biologist)

 He is also a television presenter and a prize-winning author on the subject of biology, especially evolution.
 He is a popular contemporary writer on evolution.
-In 1996 his work won him the Michael Faraday Prize "for his numerous, wide ranging contributions to the public understanding of science in areas such as human evolution and variation, race, sex, inherited disease and genetic manipulation through his many broadcasts on radio and television, his lectures, popular science books, and his once-regular science column in The Daily Telegraph and contributions to other newspaper media".
+In 1996, his work won him the Michael Faraday Prize "for his numerous, wide ranging contributions to the public understanding of science in areas such as human evolution and variation, race, sex, inherited disease and genetic manipulation through his many broadcasts on radio and television, his lectures, popular science books, and his once-regular science column in The Daily Telegraph and contributions to other newspaper media".

 Early life and education

 Jones was born in Aberystwyth, Wales, to Lydia Anne and Thomas Gwilym Jones.
 His parents met as students at the University of Aberystwyth.
 Until he was about ten years old the family lived alternately at his paternal grandparents' house in New Quay, Ceredigion, and his maternal grandparents' house near Aberystwyth.
 Later the family moved to the Wirral, returning to Wales for their holidays.

 Jones's paternal grandfather and great grandfather were both sea captains.
-Jones' father, a PhD chemist, worked on detergents such as Jif.
+Jones's father, a PhD chemist, worked on detergents such as Jif.
 Dylan Thomas was an acquaintance of his father.
 As a child Jones often stayed at his paternal grandparents' home and spent a lot of his time in the attic which contained some seafaring equipment, and boxes of books covering a wide variety of topics, many of which Jones read.
-He also went to libraries and by the age of 14 years he had read all the works of Charles Dickens.
+He also went to libraries and by the age of 14 years had read all the works of Charles Dickens.

-As a child in Ceredigion Jones spoke a lot of Welsh until he was 6 or 7 years old, and as a keen observer of local wildlife was particularly interested in birds.
+As a child in Ceredigion, Jones spoke a lot of Welsh until he was six or seven years old, and as a keen observer of local wildlife was particularly interested in birds.
 Jones was a pupil at Wirral Grammar School for Boys.
-At the age of 13 to 14 years old Jones was inspired to study biology by a school teacher.
+When he was 13 to 14 years old, Jones was inspired to study biology by a school teacher.

-Jones was rejected by all the Welsh universities, so he applied to the University of Edinburgh for an undergraduate degree, which had a closing date seven days later, and he was accepted onto a zoology undergraduate course.
+Jones was rejected by all the Welsh universities, so he applied to the University of Edinburgh for an undergraduate degree, which had a closing date seven days later, and he was accepted onto a zoology course.
+In 1967 he won the Gunning Victoria Jubilee Prize in Zoology for his essay, "Area effects and the structure of peripheral populations of Cepaea nemoralis".
 He stayed on in Edinburgh to do research for a Doctor of Philosophy degree on the ecological genetics of Cepaea, a snail whose shell is polymorphic in colour pattern, making it a model organism for evolutionary biologists.
 He developed an interest in snails from Bryan Clarke his PhD supervisor.